rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 [https://github.com/solangegueiros/dapp-register-rsk/tree/master/register-rsk-web3-injected](https://github.com/solangegueiros/dapp-register-rsk/tree/master/register-rsk-web3-injected)

-Happy with this tutorial?
-I’d appreciate your feedback and share it if you like it :)
+Satisfied with this tutorial?
+I’d appreciate your feedback and you can share it :)